 - Redeem points for rewards.
 Spend your points to receive discounts on service fees, with special promotions offered throughout the year.

-In the past, redeeming your Western Union My WU points earned you:
+As of March 20, 2021, redeeming your Western Union My WU points earns you:

 |25 points||50 points||95 points||140 points|